 4. Visual Designer

-Visual designers are related to UI and UX designers, but they’re quite different as well.
+Visual designers have a lot in common with UI and UX designers, but they’re quite different as well.
 Instead of focusing just on user experiences, visual designers create the image and style for a company or brand through color, typography, logos, icons, and other visual elements.
 In a way, it’s like working on the wall’s texture and designing wallpaper rather than deciding where the door is.

-Think of visual design as creating identities or what you recognize as a company’s or a brand’s image when you see it.
+Think of visual design as creating visual identities, or what you recognize as a company’s or a brand’s image when you see it.
 Successful visual design is consistent and recognizable, so customers easily connect it to the company no matter where they see it.
-And it’s impactful so that it makes a strong (hopefully positive!) impression and sends a clear message about the company’s mission and values.
+And it’s impactful so that it makes a strong impression and sends a clear message about the company’s mission and values.

 When it comes to print or physical media, much of this work is done by graphic designers.
 But, in the digital realm, it’s visual designers who create the plan and assets for the way a company or brand will be represented.